khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Test-Cases.md

 7. Compare the displayed data with the saved values.

 **Expected Result:**
-Saved data remains consistent after navigation and refresh, and no unexpected changes or data loss occur.
+Saved data remains consistent after navigation and refresh, with no unexpected changes or data loss.